miptleha/cs-http/README.md

 ```
 dotnet run
 ```
-[MainVersion.cs](MainVersion.cs) a cycle is launched by methods and degree of parallelism.
+[MainVersion.cs](MainVersion.cs) runs the loop by methods and degree of parallelism.
 Outputs to console common information about measurement process.
-Creates two `.csv` file with results for different parallel approaches and degree.
-The first file only has downloads, the second has a pause before each download to simulate some work.
+Creates two `.csv` file with results: 1) only downloads, 2) added pause before each download to simulate some work.

 ![res1.png](res1.png)
 ![res2.png](res2.png)